open-atmos/camp/README.md

    If `echo $SHELL` instead is `tcsh` or similar, then the environment variables can be set like `setenv NETCDF_HOME /` and similarly.

-6. Run cmake with the main PartMC directory as an argument (note the double-c):
+6. Run cmake with the main CAMP directory as an argument (note the double-c):

         ccmake ..